Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Degassing during magma ocean: Prior to the solidification of the mantle surface

 We repeat this calculation for a range of initial volatile content and planetary mass.
 As expected, the pressure of degassed atmosphere increases with higher initial volatile concentrations, but a larger planetary mass does not necessarily result in a thicker atmosphere; the partial pressure for degassed H$_2$O atmosphere, $p_\mathrm{H_2O}$, shows little dependence on planetary mass (Figure~\ref{fig_ocean}a).
 This is because the majority of H$_2$O is stored in the mantle, and the water concentration in the mantle changes little from the initial value.
 Therefore, the corresponding atmospheric pressure in equilibrium with the mantle reservoir is mostly the same regardless of planetary mass.
 In contrast, most of the CO$_2$ inventory is degassed to the atmosphere, and thus $p_\mathrm{CO_2}$ becomes higher for larger planets (Figure~\ref{fig_ocean}b).
 The partial pressure is related to the mass of volatile $i$ in the atmosphere, $M_i$, through:

 where $g$ is the gravitational acceleration and $r_p$ is the planetary radius, and the relation between $g$ and $r_p$ is calculated from the simplified interior model of \cite{Seager2007}.
-With the same volatile concentrations, $p_\mathrm{CO_2}$ increases with planetary mass (Figure~\ref{fig_ocean}b), whereas $p_\mathrm{H_2O}$ remains the same for planets of any size (Figure~\ref{fig_ocean}a).
+Therefore, with the same volatile concentrations, $M_\mathrm{CO_2}$ increases with planetary mass (Figure~\ref{fig_ocean}b), whereas $M_\mathrm{H_2O}$ remains the same for planets of any size (Figure~\ref{fig_ocean}a).

-The threshold amount of H$_2 $O for ocean formation increases for a thicker atmosphere of CO$_2$ \citep{Abe1993a, Salvador2017}, so larger planets are less likely to develop water oceans immediately after the solidification of the mantle surface (Figure~\ref{fig_ocean}a, \ref{fig_ocean}c).
-For an initial CO$_2$ concentration of 0.01~wt\%, the pressure of total degassed CO$_2$ ($p_\mathrm{CO_2}$) increases from $\sim$11~bar for a Mars-size planet to $\sim$141~bar for a 5$M_E$ super-Earth (Figure~\ref{fig_ocean}b), which would raise the amount of surface H$_2$O required to develop water oceans from $\sim$1.3 to $\sim$21~bar in terms of $p_\mathrm{H_2O}$ (Figures~\ref{fig_ocean}a).
-Conditions necessary to stabilize oceans are estimated using a 1-D radiative-convective model of \cite{Nakajima1992} (Appendix~\ref{sec:atmos}).
-The amount of surface water $p_\mathrm{H_2O}$ does not change with planetary size if the volatile concentrations remain the same, so assuming a H/C mass ratio of 1.02 (0.05~wt\% H$_2$O when 0.02~wt\% CO$_2$), planets smaller than 2$M_E$ would only have a sufficient amount of water to stabilize water oceans (Figure~\ref{fig_ocean}a).
-How the initial volatile concentration of terrestrial planets is characterized is still debated \citep{Li2021, Hirschmann2021}, but if terrestrial exoplanets have similar volatile concentrations to Earth, super-Earths larger than 2$M_E$ would not develop water oceans when the surface of the mantle solidifies (Figure~\ref{fig_ocean}c).
-It is noted that when $p_\mathrm{CO_2}$ is larger than 74~bar, CO$_2$ existing near the surface may be in a supercritical state.
-The temperature and pressure conditions considered here, however, are distant from its critical point, and thus physical properties including opacity are unlikely to differ considerably from the gas state.
+When the amount of surface H$_2$O is small, the entire surface water budget can exist as vapor in the atmosphere without forming water oceans.
+The threshold amount of H$_2$O for ocean formation is estimated using a 1-D radiative-convective model of \cite{Nakajima1992}.
+The model predicts that the threshold amount increases with a thicker CO$_2$ atmosphere \citep{Abe1993, Salvador2017} because a thicker atmosphere can contain more H$_2$O vapor, and its amount further increases under a higher surface temperature induced by a stronger greenhouse effect.
+Under the same initial volatile concentrations, therefore, larger planets are less likely to develop water oceans immediately after the solidification of the mantle surface (Figure~\ref{fig_ocean}a, \ref{fig_ocean}c).
+For an initial CO$_2$ concentration of 0.01 wt\%, the amount of degassed CO$_2$ ($M_\mathrm{CO_2}$) increases from $5.1\times 10^{19}$~kg for a Mars-size planet to $1.1\times10^{21}$~kg for a 10$M_E$ super-Earth (Figure~\ref{fig_ocean}b), which would raise the amount of surface H$_2$O required to develop water oceans from ~$\sim 1.6\times10^{18}$~kg to $\sim 3.1 \times 10^{19}$~kg (Figures \ref{fig_ocean}a).
+Nevertheless, the amount of surface water ($M_\mathrm{H_2O}$) does not change with planetary size, where $M_\mathrm{H_2O}$ is $\sim 2 \times 10^{19}$~kg for any planets with an initial H$_2$O concentration of 0.01~wt\%.
+Smaller planets are thus more likely to develop water oceans when the surface of the mantle solidifies.
+How the initial volatile concentration of terrestrial planets is characterized is still debated \citep{Hirschmann2021, Li2021}, but if terrestrial exoplanets have similar volatile concentrations to Earth, super-Earths may lack water oceans when the surface of the mantle solidifies (Figure~\ref{fig_ocean}c).